mail us | mail this page

 Note: Any address not defined in either of the above zone files will, as normal, generate an NXDOMAIN (name error) response.
 In the case of IPv6 reverse-mapping (and forward-mapping) may not be a simple process as discussed in the next section.

-End-user delegation of IPv6 addresses is typically either a /48 (80 bits of user addresses) or a /56 (72 bits of user addresses).
+End-user delegation of IPv6 addresses is typically either a /48 (80 bits of user addresses), a /56 (72 bits of user addresses) or a /64.
 In the case of an end-user connection to a DSL or Cable Service Provider any address mapping would typically be handled either in the DSL/Cable modem or further upstream in the Service Provider's network.

 In the case of an IPv6 end-user delegation, the normal expectation of IPv6 is that any address that is forward mapped using an AAAA (colloquially a Quad A) RR is also reverse mapped using a PTR RR.
 Specifically, RFC 1912 (an INFORMATIONAL RFC) says "PTR records must point back to a valid A record" and that administrators should "Make sure your PTR and A records match."
 For the following reasons this may not be as simple as it sounds when using IPv6:

-1. In most cases IPv6 addresses are configured using SLAAC (StateLess Address Auto Configuration) or DHCPv6 and therefore may not be known other than by manual inspection.
-Both methods may be configured to provide Dynamic DNS (DDNS) updates to the forward and reverse-mapped zones though in the case of very large networks even this can be problematic due to the potentially large number of hosts involved.
+In many cases IPv6 addresses are configured using SLAAC (StateLess Address Auto Configuration) or DHCPv6 and therefore may not be known other than by manual inspection.
+Methods involving DHCPv6 may be configured to provide Dynamic DNS (DDNS) updates to the forward and reverse-mapped zones though in the case of very large networks even this can be problematic due to the potentially large number of hosts involved.

-2. Some modern OSes (notably the Windows family) can generate essentially random IPv6 addresses for each session to provide some level of end-user/host privacy.
+Some modern OSes (notably the Windows family) can generate essentially random IPv6 addresses for each session to provide some level of end-user/host privacy (defined by RFC 4941).
 These changes can only be mapped using DDNS since they are by nature both dynamic and transient.
+However, RFC 4941 also notes that a DNS entry defeats the object of privacy and instead recommends to either not register in the forward or reverse map, or to use some randomized host name if forced to do so by operational needs (some security systems do a reverse DNS lookup and reject failures).

 This topic is currently the subject of considerable discussion (Dec 2010).
 It is worth noting however, that as with the equivalent IPv4 addresses, the only current applications which are known to use reverse mapping consistently are mail systems.
 Thus, steps should be taken to ensure that, at least, these hosts have a valid IPv6 reverse-map.